 Long periods of quiet, especially during conversations or activities, feel supremely uncomfortable to adults with ADHD, Dr. Lifshitz explains.
 This may lead them to interrupt, sing, talk to themselves, tap the table, or otherwise make noise to fill the quiet—activities almost guaranteed to irritate those around them.
 (Here are silent signs of high-functioning anxiety.)

 Dr. Lifshitz says he often sees ADHD present in adults as depression and low self-esteem.
-"ADHD affects not just work and school but also their social life," he explains.
-"Because of their distractibility and irritability, adults with ADHD have a harder time forming connections with others."
+“ADHD affects not just work and school but also their social life,” he explains.
+“Because of their distractibility and irritability, adults with ADHD have a harder time forming connections with others.”
 Plus, over time, the constant accumulation of difficulties socially and in school can lead to lifelong insecurity.
-"Behavioral therapies and antidepressant medication may also help decrease associated anxiety and/or depression while improving attention," adds David A. Merrill, MD, PhD, psychiatrist at Pacific Neuroscience Institute in Santa Monica, California.
-(These are silent signs of depression you might be overlooking.)
+“Behavioral therapies and antidepressant medication may also help decrease associated anxiety and/or depression while improving attention,” adds David A. Merrill, MD, PhD, psychiatrist at Pacific Neuroscience Institute in Santa Monica, California.
+(These are warning signs of depression you might be overlooking.)

 You feel like a failure at life

 It’s normal to feel bad when you fall short of a goal but if you always feel like you’re falling behind no matter how hard you try, this may be a sign of adult ADHD.
 “Patients often have a chronic sense of not living up to their potential and have difficulty accomplishing their goals,” Dr. Lifshitz explains.
 Worse, this can be most acute in people who are naturally very intelligent and high achievers.
 They know what they’re capable of and can see that they have to put in a lot more effort than everyone else, just to get the same results.
 But rest assured, he adds, ADHD does not say anything about your intelligence or talent.

 Next up: Here are the tips on finding the best doctors.